ballerina-platform/module-ballerina-edi/README.md

 ## Writing EDI Files

-Ballerina also provides functionality to convert JSON data into EDI text using a specified schema.
+Furthermore, edi module provides functionality to convert JSON data into EDI text using a specified schema.
 The following code snippet demonstrates how to create a JSON variable representing an order and convert it into an EDI string:

 ```ballerina
 import ballerina/io;